ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 large periods of time such as between 1 and 12 weeks.
 Key rotations represent a trade-off between Client privacy and continued Issuer security.
-Therefore, it is still important that key rotations occur on a fairly regular cycle to reduce the harmfulness of a Issuer key compromise.
+Therefore, it is still important that key rotations occur on a regular cycle to reduce the harmfulness of an Issuer key compromise.

 With a large number of Clients, a week gives a fairly large window for